Bluebells Bluebells

 Video reflections

-The course is supported by a series of six video reflections, based on our shared diocesan values in Travelling Well Together.
+The 100 Days of Prayer Lent course was supported by a series of six video reflections, based on our shared diocesan values in Travelling Well Together.

 • Watch the videos